The Mission

 Outcomes

-Since it’s inception on 3/4/2024, ZWTI has allied with partners such as the City of Denton (Solid Waste & Recycling, Sustainability Department) and so far, have collected & sorted over 6,450lbs of Textiles & Apparel.
-Of this material, 4,750lbs were diverted through On-campus events and donation to partners such as UNT Based Diamond Eagle Clothing Closet.
-The remainder of this material is set to be diverted in spring 2025.
+Since its inception on 3/4/2024, ZWTI has allied with partners, such as the City of Denton (Sustainability Dept.), and so far, has collected & sorted over 5,548lbs, or 8770 items, of Textiles & Apparel.
+Of this material, 6,231 apparel items were diverted through on-campus clothing events and donations to partners such as UNT Based Diamond Eagle Clothing Closet.

-Through students receiving a garment from Zero Waste Textile Initiative, rather than buying a new item, ZWTI has saved 28,473 kg CO2e, 380,047 MJ of energy, 869,250 Liters of water.
+Through students receiving a garment from Zero Waste Textile Initiative, rather than buying a new item, ZWTI has benefitted students through over $13,558 in financial savings and saved over 29,568 kg CO2e, 452,160 MJ of energy, 1,045,749 liters of water.

 Events